zachmeador/pineneedle/THOUGHTS.md

 - easy to extend and maintain code. lean on a framework if it makes the code simpler.
     - i think pydantic-ai is a good idea
-- user can supply raw html dumps of a job posting. it's cleaned by the app and stored in a structured way
+- user can supply raw html dumps of a job posting. it's cleaned by the app and stored in a semi-structured way.
     - job postings are just whatever the user pastes in. the llm receiving it can decipher the important bits.
 - user can "render" a resume for a particular posting, or a general one
 - user can specify a "tone" for a render if they want. say, one with more casual language, more technical, etc.